clipperhouse/netlify/content/tech-talk.md

 ## Tech recruiting boot camp

 You’ve been asked to hire technical people: engineers, data scientists, systems administrators.
-It’s a tough job in a competitive market.
+It’s a challenging task in a competitive market.

-Matt will work with you to understand this landscape, and most importantly, to improve your credibility with candidates.
-We’ll develop your strategies for attracting the right talent.
+Matt will work with you to understand the technical talent landscape, to improve your credibility with candidates.
+We’ll develop your strategies for attracting the right applicants.

 ## Job listings workshop